wpendl99/.github/profile/webServices/express/express.md

    node index.js
    ```

-1. Open a browser window (or use curl) and try out your web service by making requests to the endpoints
+1. Open another console window and use Curl to try out your web service by making requests to the endpoints.

    ```sh
    curl localhost:8080